STIXProject/Tools/stix_validator/README.md

 Validate a directory of STIX documents:
 `python sdv.py --input-dir <stix_dir> --schema-dir schema`

+## All STIX Documents?
+The STIX Document Validator bundles a schema directory with it, which includes all STIX v1.0 schema files.
+If an instance document uses constructs or languages defined by other schemas a user must point the STIX Document Validator at those schemas in order to validate.

 ## Terms
 BY USING THE STIX DOCUMENT VALIDATOR, YOU SIGNIFY YOUR ACCEPTANCE OF THE